nroduit/nroduit.github.io/content/basics/customize/preferences.en.md

 Here is the priority order to set a property:

-1. Java System property (can be passed as a parameter in the [launching URI](https://github.com/nroduit/weasis-pacs-connector#launch-weasis-with-other-parameters))
+1. Java System property providing from parameters of [weasis:config](../../../getting-started/weasis-protocol/#modify-the-launch-parameters) or the [launching URI](https://github.com/nroduit/weasis-pacs-connector#launch-weasis-with-other-parameters))
 2. Property defined in weasis/conf/ext-config.properties or in weasis/conf/config.properties
 3. The default value of the property (see table below)

 Example to change language property (It will work only during the first launch of Weasis on a user session, otherwise delete ${user.home}/.weasis/preferences/).

 1. If you are using weasis-pacs-connector, add the [property](https://github.com/nroduit/weasis-pacs-connector#launch-weasis-with-other-parameters) `locale.lang.code`:
 {{< highlight url >}}
 http://localhost:8080/weasis-pacs-connector/weasis?patientID=9702672&pro="locale.lang.code%20fr_CH"
 {{< /highlight >}}
 2. Add the property in weasis/conf/ext-config.properties:
 {{< highlight ini >}}
 locale.lang.code=fr_CH
 {{< /highlight >}}
 3. The default value is "en\_US"

 ## List of preferences